-File Description /etc/sysconfig/llt This file stores the start and stop environment variables for LLT: LLT_START-Defines the startup behavior for the LLT module after a system reboot.
+File Description /etc/default/llt This file stores the start and stop environment variables for LLT: ■ LLT_START-Defines the startup behavior for the LLT module after a system reboot.
 Valid values include: 1-Indicates that LLT is enabled to start up.
-0-Indicates that LLT is disabled to start up.
-LLT_STOP-Defines the shutdown behavior for the LLT module during a system shutdown.
+0-Indicates that LLT is disabled to start up. ■ LLT_STOP-Defines the shutdown behavior for the LLT module during a system shutdown.
 Valid values include: 1-Indicates that LLT is enabled to shut down.
 0-Indicates that LLT is disabled to shut down.
 The installer sets the value of these variables to 1 at the end of VCS configuration.
-If you manually configured VCS, make sure you set the values of these environment variables to 1.
-Assign the buffer pool memory for RDMA operations: ■ LLT_BUFPOOL_MAXMEM-Maximum assigned memory that LLT can use for the LLT buffer pool.
-This buffer pool is used to allocate memory for RDMA operations and packe allocation, which are delivered to the LLT clients.
-The default value is calculated based on the total system memory, the minimum value is 1GB, and the maximum value is 10GB.
-You must specify the value in GB.
-Enable or disable the adaptive window feature: ■ For performance reason, the adaptive window feature (LLT_ENABLE_AWINDOW) is enabled by default for 5 (cfs) and port 24(cvm).
-You can disable the adaptive window feature by manually changing the value of the LLT_ENABLE_AWINDOW parameter to zero.
-To enable adaptive window for ports other than 5 and 24, add the port numbers in LLT_AW_PORT_LIST separated by comma.
-For example: LLT_AW_PORT_LIST=: "'5,24,0,1,5,14"'.
-If you want to disable the adaptive window feature for any of the ports, remove that specific port from this parameter.
-Example: LLT_AW_PORT_LIST="5" /etc/lithosts The file llthosts is a database that contains one entry per system.
+If you manually configured VCS, make sure you set the values of these environment variables to 1. /etc/llthosts The file llthosts is a database that contains one entry per system.
 This file links the LLT system ID (in the first column) with the LLT host name.
 This file must be identical on each node in the cluster.
 A mismatch of the contents of the file can cause indeterminate behavior in the cluster.
 For example, the file /etc/llthosts contains the entries that resemble: 0 sys1 1 sys2